 The Tag Conference is the first academic event to conceptually frame contemporary tagging, and to study it alongside its abundant but largely ignored historical antecedents.
-The event has taken place in Berlin (2017) and Amsterdam (2018) with a combined fifty-four contributions from all five continents and an exceptionally successful turnout in both occasions.
-Directed by Javier Abarca and Edward Birzin.
+The event has taken place in Berlin (2017), Amsterdam (2018) and Cologne (2019), with a combined seventy-four contributions from all five continents and an exceptionally successful turnout in both occasions.
+Directed by Javier Abarca.

 Seminar with Adam, Akay and Wermke Leinkauf